On this page

 Unlike other charts, a Funnel Analysis requires you to specify the order of the events you include in the Events Module.
 Your options are:

 In ordered funnels, events are unique per conversion path.
 For example, you have a funnel with two events: search -> add to cart.
-A user searches four times and then adds a product to their cart after that last search search, search, search, search, add to cart.
-Amplitude records one conversion, even though there were four occurrences of the funnel's first step.
+A user searches four times and then adds a product to their cart after the last search: search, search, search, search, add to cart.
+Amplitude records one conversion, even though four occurrences of the funnel's first step exist.

 Segmentation

-When you segment the data on a user property, Amplitude will apply the segmentation to the first step of your funnel.
+When you segment the data on a user property, Amplitude applies the segmentation to the first step of your funnel.

 For example, suppose Event A is the first step of your funnel, and a user triggered: